For decision-makers · IT manager

 The credential your ticket-closers should hold before anything else

-Your help desk is where careers start and where the most people sit.
+The help desk is usually the largest seat count you own and the one people move out of.
 The vendor-neutral fundamentals credential validates the hardware, OS, and troubleshooting range the seat runs on every day — and it is the rung that lets you promote from within instead of hiring out.
 The advancement step points a strong technician toward the network side, which is usually where your next infrastructure opening is.

 The start-here credential for the seat — the one that turns a good ticket-closer into a promotable technician.